-Currently on February 23, 2018, our performance as a company and the cranes continues to exceed expectations.
-Our crane safety, operations, projects and the maintenace are the cornerstone of our company culture.
+Currently as of July 30, 2019, our performance as a company and the cranes continues to exceed expectations.
+Our crane safety, operations, projects and effeicient maintenace are the cornerstone of our company culture.
 The professional staff starts early at 0530 to insure the days start right.
-The cranes are also greatly performing with an operational downtime well within the industry’s goal at 0.64%.
-The crane rental hours and thruput moves continue to increase to which we are adapting to the operational needs and staffing.
+The cranes are also greatly performing with an operational downtime well within the industry’s goal at 0.55%.
+The crane rental hours and thruput moves continue to increase to which we and our operators are adapting to the operational needs and staffing.

 Upon taking on the responsibilities in 2002, we increased our professional staff and commenced with establishing companywide policies and procedures.
 Simultaneously, we found ourselves repairing the dilapidated gantry cranes and spreaders to restore them to operational status.
 The restoration of the cranes continued for numerous years during which time a Preventive Maintenance Program (PMP) was stablished and implemented.
 The program went thru numerous enhancements to include converting to an electronic operation by adapting the use of Mainsaver CMS.

 Crane Management’s primary mission is to provide the PortMiami maritime community with the required services which has resulted in greatly improving crane reliability, throughput efficiency, capacity and expert assistance to include project management of gantry cranes’ and cargo handling related work; and in 2019 PortMiami requested assistance with the PBBs (Passenegr Boarding Bridges), RTGs and related construction to the operation.